Toon324/swendrowski-site/input/posts/functionsPrimer.md

 Title: A Primer to Serverless Computing
 PromoImageUrl: https://msdnshared.blob.core.windows.net/media/2016/09/fsharp-functions2.png
 Category: csharp
-Intro: Serverless Computing: The next generation of Cloud
+Intro: Serverless Computing - The next generation of Cloud
 ---

 Let's clear up one thing right away: "Serverless" computing still runs on some server, somewhere.
 Where that server is, how it is hosted, how often it is running, when it is updated - all of these things don't matter to you, the Developer.
 You write code, your platform of choice deals with the rest.